 1. Explore Your Options

 With so many bed shops abound, it is important to explore your options before embarking on the great bed hunt.
 Opt for quality suppliers with a good reputation and a diverse selection of beds.
 Choosing a bed is a hugely personal decision, and a dynamic product range is bound to help you find the best bed for your needs.
 You need a company that sells an array of styles, from divan bases to orthopaedic models that ensure optimal spinal alignment.
 You also want to ensure that the chosen company has models that are within your budget.
-A great night’s rest certainly doesn’t have to break the bank.
+This is why many are now considering options for a Sleep Number Bed Alternative, to get the same benefits but at a more affordable price; a great night’s rest certainly doesn’t have to break the bank.
 Browsing online before visiting a showroom can give you great insight into the available products, prices, and range.

 2. Test It Out